alexfernandez/alexfernandez.github.io/permanent/cv.md

 In retrospect it was quite advanced for its time, although I stayed clear of the JavaScript parts.

+During the last few months at Matchmind I worked for Leroy Merlin.
+Then I left, and for a few months joined Indra (probably the largest Spanish IT consulting company) on a very ambitious project to migrate all of the infrastructure of Caja Madrid (a largish public bank, now part of Bankia).
+But the project was not moving at all and it was quite boring.

 ### 2007-07 to 2011-08: Project Manager at ING Direct Spain

+After so many years at consulting companies, joining a "final client" was a breakthrough.
 I was hired as an analyst,
 coordinating a group of 3 to 10 developers.
 For the last couple of years I was a project manager,